 - (a) Any correspondence or letter from each overseas principal, authorising the business as its local agent. - (b) Stock records for each overseas principal containing the following details: - i.
-Inward handling / Receipt of goods - Date of import / goods removed from ZG warehouse / receipt - Total import value / value of goods removed from ZG warehouse / value of goods received - Description of goods - Quantity of goods
+Inward handling / Receipt of goods - Date of import / goods removed from ZG warehouse / receipt - Total import value / value of goods removed from ZG warehouse / value of goods received - · Description of goods - Quantity of goods ii.
+Outward handling / Removal of goods